Summary of Concepts

 The Power of Perspective & Empathy

 As I get older, I’m continually amazed at the difference perspective makes.
 The angle you approach a topic from, or the biases you are culturally conditioned with can mean the difference between seeing an old ugly hag or a beautiful young maiden in all the things of life (to borrow from William Hill’s famous illusion shown above).
 Like many youth raised in a religion, when I was young all I could see was beauty in my religious culture, doctrines and history.
-Like a beautiful new bride, the church and its doctrines were the model of truth and perfection to me.
-But as I got older and really dedicated myself to knowing the truths of religion and the afterworld — and began carefully comparing the Church’s teachings to its own history & scriptures, or to that of other religions and their holy literature, I came to see a dark side I never anticipated.
-Instead of just seeing the LDS church’s teachings as the pinnacle of truth and right-living, I came to see a more conflicting, contradicting and egotistical side of the church (see here for examples).
+The untimely death of my father just before my mission prodded me to seek solace in Mormonism almost as if it were a parent to me.
+Like a beautiful new bride, the church and its doctrines were my model of truth and perfection.
+But as I got older and continued really dedicating myself to knowing the truths of religion and the afterworld — and began carefully comparing the Church’s teachings to its own history & scriptures, or to that of other religions and their holy literature, I came to see a dark side I never anticipated.
+Instead of just seeing the LDS church’s teachings as the pinnacle of divine truth and right-living, I came to see a more human, conflicting, contradicting and egotistical side of the church (see here for examples).